 Entrepreneurs really want to be where the action is.
 These personalities would rather reenergize than relax.
 Spontaneous, lively, and attracted to risk, Entrepreneurs often neglect to acknowledge and express their emotions, which can contribute to a sense that something is off.

 If you’re an Entrepreneur, you’ll probably want to use your mental health day to be active, go outside, and release your emotions through exercise.
-Perhaps head to the beach, find a friendly pickup game, or go play racquetball at the gym.
-But bear in mind that if you’re feeling stressed or overwhelmed, it may be because your fast-paced lifestyle is catching up with you – a quiet day at home might give you the time you need to catch your breath so you’re ready to get back out there tomorrow.
+Perhaps head to the beach, find a friendly pick-up game, or go play racquetball at the gym.
+But bear in mind that if you’re feeling stressed or overwhelmed, it may be because your fast-paced lifestyle is catching up with you.
+A quiet day at home might give you the time you need to catch your breath – so you’re ready to get back out there tomorrow.

 Entertainers are enthusiastic personalities who like to keep life interesting.
 They don’t like dwelling on their issues, usually preferring to let out their emotions and move on.
 But they may find that their troubles and worries get the better of them if they’re ignored for too long or aren’t dealt with in earnest.

 As an Entertainer, you might be used to relying on friends and loved ones to help you through tough times.
 Going out with a friend for a “venting” session on your mental health day could help you feel better, but try to allow some time and space for personal reflection too.
-Later, if you’re feeling more at ease, you can show the world why your personality type is called “Entertainer” by painting the town red with a couple of pals.
+Later, if you’re feeling more at ease, you can show the world why your personality type is called “Entertainer” by putting on a show.

 We can’t say it enough: your mental health matters.
 If you’re struggling with serious issues, we encourage you to reach out for professional help.